-Third, the EPA screening levels for PCBs in indoor air of schools also assume a background level of exposure to PCBs through diet, soil, and dust that may or may not be applicable to residents of Lexington.
-The higher the assumed PCB intake from background sources, the lower the indoor air screening level.
-For example, consider the EPA assumptions about dietary intake of PCBs.
-The EPA assumed level of PCB dietary intake is based upon measurements of food made in 1997 by the U.S. Food and Drug Administration (FDA) and reported by the U.S. Agency for Toxic Substances and Disease Registry (ATSDR).
+Third, the EPA screening levels for PCBs in indoor air of schools also assume a background level of exposure to PCBs through diet that may or may not be applicable to residents of Lexington.
+The higher the assumed dietary PCB intake results in a lower indoor air screening level.
+The assumed level of PCB dietary intake is based upon measurements of food made in 1997 as reported by U.S. Food and Drug Administration (FDA).
 Out of more than 250 food items sampled from each of four regions in 1997, FDA found trace levels of PCBs in two foods prepared with items obtained from a sample of retail stores in upstate New York, eastern Pennsylvania, and New Jersey.
 The items were fried eggs and dried raisins.
 The same set of over 250 items obtained from stores in three other regions of the U.S. in 1997 did not contain even trace levels of PCBs.
 But to be safe, as it developed the guidance numbers the EPA assumed all such foods contained the PCBs.
 At this time, EPA's background estimate of dietary PCB intake appears to be based upon conservative assumptions applied to the fried egg and dried raisin results noted above, designed to err on the side of caution.
+Consequently, EPA's

-In addition, it is worth noting that PCB concentrations in food have been decreasing over time and that this trend would further decrease background exposure, which would in turn increase screening levels for PCBs in indoor air (reproduced from EPA).
-Consequently, EPA's PCB dietary intake estimates based on monitoring of food in 1997 may significantly over-state actual exposures to PCBs through diet for people in 2010, resulting in artificially low screening levels for indoor air.
+PCB intake estimates may significantly over-state actual exposures to PCBs through diet, resulting in artificially low screening levels.

-In summary, the EPA process for developing screening levels produces results that serve as a guidepost for further attention and action.
+In summary, the EPA process for developing screening levels produces results that are very health protective and serve as a guidepost for further attention and action.
 Because levels of PCBs in indoor air of Estabrook are higher than the EPA screening values, the Town of Lexington is taking action to reduce the amount of PCBs in the school.
-A summary of past and current actions is available on the Lexington Public Schools website (http://lps.lexingtonma.org/).
+A summary of past and available Public current actions is on the Lexington Schools website (http://lps.lexingtonma.org/).
 To facilitate and expedite the actions, classes will not meet inside the building the week of September 6 - September 10, 2010.